 Hey folks!
 Hello, I'm Miss May and I'm here to talk a little bit more about what I've learned from starting my own little design studio.
 But, before I go on, here's a little introduction.

 Hello Miss May is my baby.
 I feel incredibly lucky to have a small studio in Surry Hills.
 It's my home studio, where I find it fulfilling to create cute, colourful Hello Miss May greeting cards, artworks and pins.
 Make them undeniably me.
-It makes me happy to see my work out there - on Etsy, in design markets, or retail stores.
+It makes me happy to see my work out there - on Etsy, in design markets and retail stores.

 When did Etsy began?

 So, it all started after travelling for a whole year around the world after uni.
 I went everywhere, 10 different countries, crossing over four continents.
 Life was great.
-But the reality afterwards, was, when I came home to Sydney, I was jobless (and very, very broke... haha!).
+But the reality kicked in, when I came home to Sydney, I was jobless (and very, very broke... haha!).
 A close friend of mind recommended Etsy, because, I was beyond despair.
-I decided to take a chance, and sell a poster or two on Etsy, about a good four years ago.

 One of my favourite quote has got to be, "If opportunity doesn't knock, build a door." - Milton Berle.